nitharios/mouse-be-gone/README.md

-# Hands Off!
+# Mouse Be Gone!

 ## Purpose

-To see how good you are without your precious mouse!
+To see how good you are without the mouse!

 ## Rules

 - No mouse/trackpad use!
 - Keyboards only!
+- You use Google for help but only if you use your keyboard

 ## How To Play